BranchMetrics/unity-branch-deep-linking-attribution/README.md

 This is a repository of our open source Unity SDK, which is a wrapper on top of our iOS and Android SDKs.
 See the table of contents below for a complete list of the content featured in this document.

+## Migration warning for 12/11/15 and after

+We released a completely revamped version of the Unity package today which automates a lot of the complexity of integrating Please rip out the old SDK and replace it with the new one at your earliest convenience.

 ## Get the Demo App

 There's a full demo app embedded in this repository, which you can find in the *BranchUnityTestBed* folder.
 Please use that as a reference.